literat/literat/src/posts/2021-05-02-gatsby-include-date-in-blog-post-slug/index.md

 excerpt: 'How to setup Gatsby to use post date in post url'
 ---

-When I was developing my new website using [Gatsby JS][gatsby] I wanted to customize the blog post URL based on folder structure and folder names.
-And of course based on other fields in my markdown files.
+When I was developing my new site using [Gatsby JS][gatsby] I wanted to customize the blog post URL based on folder structure and folder names.
+And of course based on other fields in my Markdown files.
 In my case I wanted all blog posts URLs in the following format `/blog/yyyy-mm-dd/blog-post-title`.
 There are few ways to do this:

-1. using for example `slug` field in the markdown file and enter the full slug
+1. using for example `slug` field in the Markdown file and enter the full slug
 2. Use the `onCreateNode()` function which is used in the `gatsby-node.js` file to dynamically generate the slug/url.

 I tried both ways and finally I ended with the second option which gave me more flexibility to modify the final blog structure in one place.
-Because you do not want to update all slug fields in all markdown files in the future if there will be some reason to do so.
-It should be so much time-consuming depending on how many markdown files/blog posts you have.
+Because you do not want to update all slug fields in all Markdown files in the future if there will be some reason to do so.
+It should be so much time-consuming depending on how many Markdown files/blog posts you have.

 ## Using `onCreateNode()` function